Bankruptcy and Insolvency at Glance

 - attend two financial counselling sessions; and

-- assist the trustee in administering the bankruptcy or proposal.
+- assist the Licensed Insolvency Trustee (LIT) in administering the bankruptcy or proposal.

 In addition, the bankrupt must:

-- disclose all of their assets (property) and debts to the trustee;
+- disclose all of their assets (property) and debts to the LIT;

-- advise the trustee of any property disposed of in the past few years; and
+- advise the LIT of any property disposed of in the past few years; and

-- surrender all credit cards to the trustee.
+- surrender all credit cards to the LIT.